bm0801389031/week8/README.md

 Your goal in this kata is to determine which phrase the girls would say for a flower of a given number of petals, where nb_petals > 0.
 FUNDAMENTALSARRAYS

+## nineteenth function
+## get planet name by id

+Description:

+The function is not returning the correct values.
+Can you figure out why?

+getPlanetName(3); // should return 'Earth'
+BUGSCONTROL FLOWBASIC LANGUAGE FEATURESFUNDAMENTALS